Maples7/presentations/2017-1-api-server-and-news.md

 const { a, ...noA } = copy; // noA => { b: 2, c: 3 }

+// Note: see https://github.com/airbnb/javascript/issues/1430 about the syntax error

 // ---------------------------

 // bad